 Bad for bone — and your B12 levels?

 By lowering stomach acid levels, PPIs might affect the body's absorption of calcium, which in turn could lead to osteoporosis and fractures.
 Researchers found a link between long-term use of PPIs and hip fractures.
 Their results also suggested that the risk increased the longer people were taking PPIs, which is the kind of dose-response relationship that researchers look for when deciding whether a correlation might indicate a causal relationship.
 PPIs may also affect vitamin B12 levels because the body can't absorb the vitamin without stomach acid to uncouple the vitamin from protein in food.
-Many doctors monitor the B12 levels of their patients taking PPIs.

 Time to take a step back